-Figure 4.19: InSb spectrum from the MANTRA 2004 ground based campaign.
+Figure 4.20: InSb spectrum from the MANTRA 2004 ground based campaign.
 The top panel shows the entire spectrum, while the lower four panels show microwindows from which we retrieve HCl, $CH_4$ , $N_2O$ and $O_3$ , respectively.

 A fortunate result of the work done on this FTS is that both the power consumption and the mass of the instrument were significantly reduced.
 The power was reduced from 145 W to 65 W and the mass was reduced from 90 kg to 55 kg.
 The size was reduced from two pieces to one, with dimensions of approximately 1.5 m by 0.3 m by 0.5 m.
-This has obvious advantages for the balloon application, since a reduction in mass allows for a higher float height, and a lower-power instrument generates less heat that must be removed through conduction.

 The U of T FTS made solar absorption measurements on the ground in the lead-up to the first MANTRA 2004 flight and between flights.
-Figures 4.19 and 4.20 show the spectra and atmospheric trace gas microwindows for the ground-based data.
-Comparing flight spectra in Figures 4.11 and 4.12 with the ground-based spectra in Figures 4.19 and
+Figures 4.20 and 4.21 show the spectra and atmospheric trace gas microwindows for the ground-based data.
+Comparing flight spectra in Figures 4.12 and 4.13 with the ground-based spectra in Figures 4.20 and 4.21, one can see striking differences.
+The most obvious difference is the overall shape of the spectra.
+There is much less absorption in the balloon spectra, simply due to the lack of water vapour and other tropospheric trace gases in the optical path.